How the Dead Talk to the Living.

 Article by Craig Hamilton-Parker.
-This articles is from my book Opening to The Other Side.
-Here I pose the scenario of what is it like to be the spirit communicator and how would you make your spirit communications.
-In mediumship development it is important to know how the spirit make their communications so that you can understand how the mechanics of mediumship works and thereby improve your psychic medium skills.
+This article is from my book Psychic School.
+Here I pose the scenario of what is it like to be the spirit communicator and how would you make your spirit communications from the afterlife.
+In mediumship development, it is important to know how the spirit makes their communications.
+You will learn the mechanics of mediumship and soon improve your psychic medium skills.

-When this first happens you are likely to think that you are making it all up.
-Describing your own memories feels like cheating, but remember that you had these thoughts because the spirit communicator directed you to the associated memories.
+When this first happens during spirit communications you are likely to think that you are making it all up.
+Describing your own memories feels like cheating.
+Remember that you had these thoughts because the spirit communicator directed you to the associated memories.
 Students often complain that they cannot distinguish between what are their own thoughts and those given by the spirit.
-Overanalysis of this can sometimes trip them up.
+Over analysis of this can sometimes trip them up.
 Once the channel to spirit is open, every thought that comes to you during a demonstration is of significance.
 This is one more reason to “go with the flow” and give whatever comes to you without excessive analysis.
 (You would, of course, use your common sense and not make predictions, medical diagnosis, frightening remarks, and so on.)

 For some of my students, realizing that the spirits are making use of their own personal memories as part of the communication is a milestone in their development.
 An excellent example of this occurred at one of my recent circles.
-We decided to work together with Chrissie, an invited guest of Christine’s and someone that none of us knew anything about.
-The session showed how each of the mediums worked differently to give an astonishingly detailed and evidential communication.
+We decided to work together with Chrissie.
+She was an invited guest of Christine’s and someone that none of us knew anything about.
+The session showed how each of the mediums worked differently to give astonishing detail.

 Spirit Communications require sensitivity to spirit thoughts